Updated July 16th, 2018.

 LISTEN!
 To cumbia.
 Colombia’s own music genre originated on the Caribbean coast, and its combination of African and Spanish beats is sure to get your hips moving.

-Check out our Travel Guides to Colombia…
+Check out our Travel Guides to Backpacking in Colombia…

 Colombian’s are quick to commend you on your choice to travel in their country, and it’s easy to see why.
 The colossal cities of Bogota, Medellin, and Cali are ready to overwhelm you with grand museums, intoxicating nightlife, and sumptuous local flavors.